gluru/Kare-Dev/custom-fetchers.md

 Magento has a marketplace which contains customer supports plug-ins, including FAQs modules and live chat.
 Most of those plugins are commercial.

-A MIND-Magento plugin can be built to:
+A Dialpad-Magento plugin can be built to:
-Load the widget inside Magento by adding the widget javascript into the page template.
+Load the DSS inside Magento by adding the widget javascript into the page template.
 This would enable the widget to appear and be used in some or in all pages of Magento.
-Export product and pages content from Magento to MIND using the documents APIs.
+Export product and pages content from Magento to Dialpad using the documents APIs.
-This would allow Magento content to be searchable by MIND.
+This would allow Magento content to be searchable by Dialpad.
-Import MIND documents indexed from other sources (Oracle, Salesforce, Zendesk) or MIND responses as content in Magento.
-This would allow content from other sources connected to MIND to be presented as Magento content, for instance to create a knowledge base or an FAQ page.
+Import Dialpad documents indexed from other sources (Oracle, Salesforce, Zendesk) or Dialpad responses as content in Magento.
+This would allow content from other sources connected to Dialpad to be presented as Magento content, for instance to create a knowledge base or an FAQ page.
-Use MIND resolutions to apply custom actions leveraging Magento APIs.
+Use Dialpad resolutions to apply custom actions leveraging Magento APIs.
-This would allow to connect MIND responses with custom actions implemented by this plugin.
+This would allow to connect Dialpad responses with custom actions implemented by this plugin.

 ## Plugin structure